The Cheat Solution for PCSX2

 More hours than I can count at this point.
-Actually, development is ongoing.
+Actually, as of version 1.1, development has been ongoing periodically for over a year.
 I expect to continue to build onto it over time.

-What was the hardest and easiest parts of creating Project Unification?
+What were the hardest and easiest parts of creating Project Unification?

 There were actually a lot of unexpected challenges.
 For one thing, Project Unification uses a LOT of variables and actually is written so as to (hopefully) be able to handle different usage scenarios from many different users trying to do many different things.